pcinfogmach/PdfiumViewer.WPF/README.md

 ## Using the library

 The PdfiumViewer.WPF control requires native PDFium libraries.
 These are not included in this repository, but included as NuGet packages from bblanchon/pdfium-binaries.

-## Note on the `PdfViewer` control

-The PdfiumViewer library primarily consists out of three components:

-* The `PdfRenderer` control.
-This control implements the raw PDF renderer.
-  This control displays a PDF document, provides zooming and scrolling functionality and exposes methods to perform more advanced actions;
-* The `PdfDocument` class provides access to the PDF document and wraps the Pdfium library.

 ## Bugs